gye-tgm/trackit/docs/index.rst

-.. trackit documentation master file, created by sphinx-quickstart on Sat May  2 09:24:00 2015.
+..
+Trackit documentation master file, created by sphinx-quickstart on Sat May  2 10:27:15 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to trackit's documentation!
+Welcome to Trackit's documentation!
 ===================================

 Contents:

 .. toctree::
-   :maxdepth: 2
+    :maxdepth: 3

+    app

 Indices and tables